iszczesniak/cpp/deduction/index.md

 # Introduction

-Template arguments are deduced for our convenience, so that we do not have to provide them explicitly and possibly make a mistake.
+Template arguments are deduced for our convenience, so that we do not have to provide them explicitly (and possibly make a mistake).
 A compiler deduces template arguments in the following cases:

 * a call to a non-member template function (the most frequent),